fsmoothy/typeorm-fsm/README.md

 ## Thanks

 This project was inspired by [aasm](https://github.com/aasm/aasm) and [typeorm-fsm](https://github.com/eram/typescript-fsm).

-If you are specifically looking for a state machine, I recommend checking out [xstate](https://github.com/statelyai/xstate) first.
-It is a fantastic library with more features.

 And thank you for reading this far.
 I hope you find this library useful.